Jens Kestner

 Jens Kestner (born 25 December 1971) is a German politician for the Alternative for Germany (AfD) and since 2017 member of the Bundestag.

 Life and politics

-Kestner was born 1971 in the West German town of Northeim and became a funeral director.
+Kestner was born in 1971 in the West German town of Northeim and became a funeral director.

 In 2014 Kestner entered the newly founded populist AfD and became after the 2017 German federal election member of the Bundestag.

-Since 2020 Kestner is chairman of the federal state party organisation of the AfD in Lower Saxony.
+Since 2020 Kestner has been chairman of the federal state party organisation of the AfD in Lower Saxony.